-Florida’s scenic panhandle not only offers pristine white-sand beaches and some of the South’s top resort areas, it’s also home to some incredible restaurants and watering holes.
+Florida’s scenic panhandle not only offers pristine white-sand beaches and some of the South’s top resort areas, it’s also home to many incredible restaurants and watering holes.
 If business or pleasure takes you to Northwest Florida, here are the best 30A restaurants to enjoy in 2018.

 The twenty-plus miles along highway 30A between Inlet Beach and Miramar Beach provide a variety of options from fine dining to great dive bars close to the water.
 With 30A’s explosive growth, more restaurants are bound to open or change hands this year.